-ETD happens if the Eustachian tube becomes blocked, if the lining of the tube swells, or if the tube does not open fully to allow air to travel to the middle ear.
+Eustachian tube dysfunction happens if the Eustachian tube becomes blocked, if the lining of the tube swells, or if the tube does not open fully to allow air to travel into the middle ear.

-Common colds and other nasal, sinus, ear or throat infections
+Common colds and other ear, nose, throat or sinus infections

-- By far the most common cause of ETD is the common cold (upper respiratory tract infection).
+- The most common cause of Eustachian tube dysfunction is the common cold (upper respiratory tract infection).

 - The blocked nose or thick mucus that develops during a cold or other infections may block the Eustachian tube.

-- An infection may also cause the lining of the Eustachian tube to become inflamed and swollen.
+- An infection may also cause the lining of the Eustachian tube to become inflamed or swollen.